hdgarrood/hdgarrood.github.io/_drafts/on-unethical-facebook-experiments.md

 accounts be banned based on spurious evidence?

-I think it's important to point out that regardless of whether Facebook *might* do these things, being in *a position where it is possible for them to do so* is not acceptable.
+I think it's important to point out that regardless of whether Facebook *might* do these things, being in a position where it is possible for them to do so *and for nobody to have a clue it is happening* is not acceptable.
 We must not allow Facebook (or any other party) to have this level of control over our lives.
 Facebook is [too important][] to be owned by Facebook.

 Facebook (and all the other companies whose business model is corporate surveillance) tell us that we don't have to use their services; if we don't like the idea of having them mine our data, we can always use other options.
-Unfortunately this isn't really the case: having an email address is more or less mandatory for modern life, and deactivating a Facebook account will almost certainly mean you miss out on updates (that you are interested in) from your friends.
-It's true that you can always switch email providers: however all the well-known ones (Gmail, Outlook.com, Yahoo, iCloud) are all pretty much the same in this respect, and whenever you *send* an email to someone who uses one of these four, you remain a target of corporate surveillance.
+Unfortunately this isn't really the case: having an email address is more or less mandatory for modern life, and deactivating a Facebook account will limit your ability to keep in touch with your friends.
+It's true that you can always switch email providers: however all the well-known ones (Gmail, Outlook.com, Yahoo, iCloud) are all pretty much the same with respect to corporate surveillance, and whenever you *send* an email to someone who uses one of these four, your data is still captured and mined.
 What proportion of your contacts do you think use one of these four services?
 95%?
 99%?

 ### Final thoughts